RyoRyo-2010/RyoRyo-2010/README.md

 # Hi there 😀
 - I'm a student programmer.
+- I study at National Institute of Technology, Tokuyama College.
 - I'm not good at English, so I usually use ChatGPT.
 - I'm trying to take part in discussions.